nuxeh/url-bot-rs/README.md

 - `report_mime` (bool) if enabled, causes mime types to be reported, if no other title or metadata is found.
 - `history` (bool) enable previous post information using a database.
+- `cross_channel_history` (bool) if enabled, only post pre-post information to the same channel as the original post.
 - `invite` (bool) if enabled, `/invite` will cause the bot to join a channel.
 - `autosave` (bool) if enabled, `/invite` and `/kick` will automatically write out the active configuration with an updated list of channels.